Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes

+Transitioning into the building blocks of our model, the quantum depth-infused layer takes center stage.
 Quantum gates are the basic building blocks for any quantum circuit, including those used for machine learning.
-Quantum gates come in single-qubit (e.g. rotation gate $R_y(\theta)$, gate that plays a central role in quantum machine learning) and multiple-qubit gates (e.g. CNOT) and modulate the state of qubits to perform computations.
+Quantum gates come in single-qubit (e.g., rotation gate $R_y(\theta)$, gate that plays a central role in quantum machine learning) and multiple-qubit gates (e.g., CNOT) and modulate the state of qubits to perform computations.
 The $R_y(\theta)$ gate rotates the qubit around the y-axis of the Bloch sphere by an angle $\theta$, while the two-qubit CNOT gate changes the state of one qubit based on the current state of another qubit.
 Gates can be fixed, which means they perform fixed calculations, such as the Hadamard gate, or they can be variable, such as the rotation gate that depends on the rotation angle and may perform computations with tunable parameters.

-To get the results, the qubits are measured (i.e., projected onto some basis) and the expected value is calculated.
-If we use the $\sigma_z$ Pauli matrix observable, the expected value of that measurement is expressed as: $\bra{\psi} \sigma_{z} \ket{\psi}$, where $\psi$ is the wave function which describes the current state of our quantum system.
-An introduction to quantum circuits, including logic gates and measurements, can be found in standard quantum computing textbooks, such as~\cite{nielsen2002quantum}.
+To extract the results, qubits are measured and projected onto a specific basis, and the expected value is calculated.
+When using the $\sigma_z$ Pauli matrix observable, the expected value of the measurement is represented as: $\bra{\psi} \sigma_z \ket{\psi}$, with $\psi$ signifying the wave function that depicts the current state of our quantum system.
+For a more detailed understanding of quantum circuits, including logic gates and measurements, standard quantum computing textbooks such as~\cite{nielsen2002quantum} offer a comprehensive guide.